mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 5. Not Great
 6. Awful / The Worst

+## 2/27 I Never Loved A Man The Way I Love You - Aretha Franklin
+* 1st Listen:

 ## 2/26 Andy Warhole - The Velvet Underground
 * 1st Listen: Ok/ pretty good